agusavior/sda-test01-solution/README.md

 sudo apt-get install python3-dev python3-venv

 # Create the .venv directory.
-# This assume that your python 3 binary is located in /usr/bin/python3
 python3 -m venv .venv/

 # Activate the python venv environment